azsry/phasmophobia_mechanics/README.md

 ## Ghost activity
 Ghosts have ability values set at the start of an idle phase, based on difficulty.
 If a random number is greater than or equal to their current activity level, including all ghost-specific multipliers, they have a chance of interacting with objects, or going to their favourite room, appear, use the fusebox, etc.

+Ghosts can throw any prop around the house.
+A prop moving does not indicate the ghost being nearby.
+Poltergeists throw objects with a random force between ((-5, 5), (-2.5, 2.5), (-3, 3)), while other ghosts throw them with a random force between ((-2.5, 2.5), (-2, 2), (-2.5, 2.5))

 - Amateur: 100
 - Intermediate: 115
 - Professional: 130